 Patayto, Potahto… either way, the climb out was fun and offered a nice view of that valley below.

 The second spot of the day that felt like an actual rim route was at the Hammerhead, another canyon view that was very cool!

 After a short climb up to the top of the adjacent ridge, we arrive at campsite 6 after 10.5 miles and about 1,200 feet of elevation change over the day.
 Nothing too hard, but we were ready to take a load off our backs and have a good dinner.
-We were also surprised to have cell coverage at this point and were able to make some calls home and post a pic or two on social media before watching the sun go down.
+We were also surprised to have cell coverage at this point and made some calls home and posted a pic or two on social media before watching the sun go down.